-Leia“Leia” is a gray-phase screech owl that suffered the loss of an eye due to a car accident.
+Leia“Leia”, a gray-phase Screech Owl, suffered the loss of an eye due to a car accident.
 She is a shyer bird and can generally be found hanging out in the nest box keeping to herself.

 Leia is sponsored by Patrice Vaeth.